elixir-tools/elixir-tools.dev/_posts/2023-10-19-update-volume-4.md

 [Next LS](https://github.com/elixir-tools/next-ls) has had... _another_ tremendous month!

-This month was had quite a few bug fixes, some distribution patches, and a couple of very exciting new features!
+This month has had quite a few bug fixes, some distribution patches, and a couple of very exciting new features!

 - ~ 7,000 total downloads (estimated, increase of 2,800 from the last update)
   - v0.13.5 was only a few downloads shy of 1,000 before I published a new version, which I think is a solid enough heuristic to say Next LS has about 1,000 users 🤯.